Mausoleum of Sheikh Mujibur Rahman: History

 After the liberation of Bangladesh, Sheikh Mujibur Rahman became the 2nd prime minister of the country after being released from Mianwali Jail in Pakistan and returning to his motherland.
 He then started living in his own residence with family instead of moving to the government residence.
 He lived in his own house till 15 August 1975.
 On that day, some disgruntled army officers carried out the assassination of Sheikh Mujibur Rahman.
 His wife Sheikh Fazilatunnesa Mujib, his sons Sheikh Kamal, Sheikh Jamal, and Sheikh Russel were killed in the attack on their residence.

 The next day, the military junta buried all but Mujib's body in the Banani graveyard.
 It was decided to bury Sheikh Mujibur Rahman at his birthplace, Tungipara, away from the country's capital.
 The Director General of Forces Intelligence assigned a major to hand over his body to his village relatives and supervise the burial.
 Major Haider Ali and 14 army personnel brought Mujib's dead body to Tungipara by helicopter.
 They found a distant relative of Mujib named Mosharraf Hussain whom they entrusted to bury Mujib.
 When a village imam was brought to perform the process, Ali asked him to bury the body without performing the funeral rites.
 Better than this, the imam said that if the dead person is a Shaheed, then he can be buried in this way.
 After listening to imam's answer, Major Ali asked to complete the funeral at low cost and quickly.
-Sheikh Mujibur Rahman was buried next to his father after completing the burial.
+However, public attendance at the funeral was kept limited and strictly regulated by the police and military forces, with many being obstructed on their way to the funeral.
+Sheikh Mujibur Rahman was buried next to his parents after completing the burial.
 Entry to his grave area was restricted for many years and no one was allowed to enter.

 In 1994, architect Ehsan Khan, Ishtiaq Zahir and Iqbal Habib were commissioned to convert Bangabandhu's residence in Dhaka into a museum.
 After they completed the work in 1995, they were offered to build a mausoleum complex for Sheikh Mujibur Rahman at Tungipara.
 In 1996, the government selected them to implement the mausoleum complex project.
 They were given two years to complete the project.
 The prime minister gave them the basic idea of what will be built under the master plan.
 The construction started in 1998.
 The foundation stone of the complex was laid on 17 March 1999 and inaugurated on 10 January 2001.
 The complex has been designed in such a way that it fits into the village environment.
 Care was taken not to spoil the environment and nature of the area where the complex was built.